-- A new report by Stanford and New York Universities says that America's been “terrorising” the civilian population of Pakistan with constant drone strikes.
-While the majority of those killed by drones are “combatants”, there have been somewhere between 474 and 881 civilian casualties since 2004.
+- A new report by Stanford and New York Universities says that America's been “terrorizing” the civilian population of Pakistan with constant drone strikes.
+While the majority of those killed by drones are “combatants,” there have been somewhere between 474 and 881 civilian casualties since 2004.

 - This week in Innocence of Muslims: Turkey's banned access to the film; Nakoula Basseley Nakoula, the film's producer, was arrested for using a computer, which violated his parole after a 2009 arrest for doing all sorts of shady, shifty, internet things; Iran may boycott the 2013 Oscars because of the film.

-- Nigeria suspended flights to Saudi Arabia for the annual Mecca pilgrimage after hundreds of women were stopped at the border because they were travelling without male escorts.
+- Nigeria suspended flights to Saudi Arabia for the annual Mecca pilgrimage after hundreds of women were stopped at the border because they were traveling without male escorts.

-- Bad: Ads were put up in New York's subway system by Pam Geller's ridiculously terrible organisation declaring that Islam's a place for the “savage”.
+- Bad: Ads were put up in New York's subway system by Pam Geller's ridiculously terrible organization declaring that Islam's a place for the “savage.”
 Good: They were immediately defaced by stickers correctly pointing out the ads were racist.

 - A Polish priest thought it was a good idea to “initiate” new 13-year-old students entering his school by having them lick whipped cream off his bare knee.

-- Chris Kluwe, outspoken Minnesota Vikings punter who's come out repeatedly in favour of gay marriage, was the recipient of a pretty terrible hate cartoon.
+- Chris Kluwe, outspoken Minnesota Vikings punter who's come out repeatedly in favor of gay marriage, was the recipient of a pretty terrible hate cartoon.

-- A Muslim man went to his local ice-cream company's Facebook page and enquired if their cookies and cream had gelatin in it, as that meant it would contain pork, and he wouldn't be able to eat it any more for religious reasons.
+- A Muslim man went to his local ice cream company's Facebook page and inquired if their cookies and cream had gelatin in it, as that meant it would contain pork, and he wouldn't be able to eat it anymore for religious reasons.
 The response he received: “We don't deliver outside of Montana, certainly not Pakistan.”
 Yeesh.

-- Whenever you read a report about a soldier dying in combat in Afghanistan – by the way, America reached their 2,000th casualty on Saturday – it wouldn't be wrong to double the number in your head when trying to consider the true cost: In 2012, there were more Army deaths from suicide than combat.
+- Whenever you read a report about a soldier dying in combat in Afghanistan—which, by the way, America reached their 2,000th casualty on Saturday—it wouldn't be wrong to double the number in your head when trying to consider the true cost: In 2012, there were more Army deaths from suicide than combat.